How Aligning Budget Decisions to Your Vision Builds Trust and Greater Fiscal Responsibility

 Article

-How you communicate your vision and spending internally matters as much as how you do so externally.
-Parents and community members have the most interactions with teachers and principals, so they trust them the most.
-When parents and local leaders can hear from their daughter’s third-grade teacher or their son’s high school principal how district spending is aligned to what they want for learners – because your office has been conscientious about communicating internally – you are reinforcing trust and community will.
+Teachers and principals are often the most trusted messengers in your system.
+Make sure they’re among the people to whom you communicate.
+Equip them with the information and context they need to explain how budget decisions support student outcomes.
+They are not just instructional leaders; they are also key communicators who can help the broader community understand and support your vision.
+When parents and local leaders can hear from their daughter’s third-grade teacher or their son’s high school principal about how district spending aligns with what they want for learners, because your office has been conscientious about communicating internally, you are reinforcing trust and community will.

 THE AUTHOR